SpenceKonde/megaTinyCore/README.md

 * Sometimes a sketch which is too big to fit will, instead of generating a message saying that, result in the error: 'relocation truncated to fit: R_AVR_13_PCREL against symbol tablejump2'.
 * There is a bug in the `<avr/eeprom.h>` library's eeprom_is_ready() macro - it uses names for registers from the XMEGA family of parts (under the hood, these chips actually have an XMEGA core!).
 Attempting to use that macro will generate a error stating that `'NVM_STATUS' was not declared in this scope`.
 This has been corrected in current compiler packages; if you get this error, update the official AVR board package, upgrade to Arduino 1.8.13, or install megaTinyCore using board manager.

-## Very low-level differences
+## Very low-level differences between Classic and Modern AVRs
-There are two classes of significant low level architectural differences - the improved instruction set, and the unified memory address space.
+There are two classes of significant low level architectural differences (aside from the vastly improved peripherals) - the improved instruction set, and the unified memory address space.

 ### Instruction Set (AVRe/AVRe+ vs AVRxt)
 The classic AVR devices all use the venerable `AVRe` (ATtiny) or `AVRe+` (ATmega) instruction set (`AVRe+` differs from `AVRe` in that it has hardware multiplication and supports devices with more than 64k of flash).
 Modern AVR devices (with the exception of ones with minuscule flash and memory, such as the ATtiny10, which use the reduced core `AVRrc`) all use  the latest iteration of the AVR instruction set, `AVRxt`. `AVRxt` has much in common with `AVRxm` (used in XMega parts) in terms of instruction timing - and in the few places where they differ, `AVRxt` is faster (SBIC, as well as LDD, and LD with predecrement, are all 1 clock slower on `AVRxm` vs `AVRxt` or `AVRe`), however `AVRxt` doesn't have the single-instruction-two-clock read-and-write instructions for memory access `LAT`, `LAC`, `LAS`, and `XCH`.
 The difference between subspecies of the AVR instruction set is unimportant for 99.9% of users - but if you happen to be working with hand-tuned assembly (or are using a library that does so, and are wondering why the timing is messed up), the changes are: